guyskk/validr/Isomorph-JSON-Schema.md

 The greatest feature is that schema has the same structure with JSON data(Isomorph), and the syntax is super concise, you can directly see the actual data structure from the schema.

-Isomorph-JSON-Schema is not [JSON Schema](http://json-schema.org), it is more simple and readable then JSON Schema.
+Isomorph-JSON-Schema is not [JSON Schema](http://json-schema.org), it is more simple and readable than JSON Schema.

 ## Example